Pieces to be mailed must be evaluated by the following criteria:

 A 3/4" slot is for flats which must be flexible.
 Beyond that, your mail becomes a "package" and costs more to send out.

 Automated sorting machines will bend your mail around a 45-degree curve at lightning-fast speeds.
 Any loose collage elements may lift off or be damaged.

-First Class Mail (proper size and thickness) up to 1 ounce will cost 50-cents as of January 21, 2018 .
+First Class Mail (proper size and thickness) up to 1 ounce will cost 55-cents as of January 27, 2019 .
 A FOREVER STAMP will automically assune the new value.

-The second ounce costs 21-cents, for now.
-Each additional ounce requires another 21-cents.
+The second ounce now costs 15-cents.
+Each additional ounce requires another 15-cents.

 I have just become aware of this factor.
 If the address side of your mail is shiny like plastic, the orange or black sorting bar code ink will not stick.
 Reinforcing edges of envelopes with tape is fine, but covering the bottom 1/2" of either a post card or envelope with anything (TAPE, INK, PAINT, COLLAGE, WRITING, STICKERS, etc.) may cause a problem.
 Much of my mail arrives with a white strip at the bottom with a black bar code on it.
 (Don't add your own white sticker to out-going mail, my postmistress says; allow the postal sorting system to do so if needed.)

 All of the below may require nonmachinable postage.